Flight from Death (Missed Movies)

 Different sources give different stories about how the film came to be a Twilight Zone episode.
 One source claims that Rod Serling attended a film festival and saw the short.
 Then, he bought the rights for broadcasting on his series.

 However, most other sources report that Twilight Zone producer William Froug first had the idea when he showed the movie to a film class.
-At the beginning of this video, Froug, who passed away in September 2013, explains how the idea arose.
+Froug, who passed away in September 2013, explained how the idea arose.

 Below is the “special and unique” 1964 Twilight Zone episode that incorporated the French short film and added a Rod Serling introduction.
 The original French film achieved its tension with very little dialogue and used English for what little dialogue there was.
 So, the French film easily translated to American TV.

-The Twilight Zone episode includes some music around the 15:20 mark that does not appear in the French video above (although one source says the song “Livin’ Man” appears in the French version too).
+The Twilight Zone episode includes some music that does not appear in the French video above (although one source says the song “Livin’ Man” appears in the French version too.

 Reportedly, the Twilight Zone episode of “An Occurrence at Owl Creek Bridge” was the last one produced for the series.
 But it was not the final episode that was broadcast.